Signal Processing Calculators

 FM Modulation Index

-Calculate FM modulation index, bandwidth using Carson's rule, Bessel bandwidth, and SNR improvement over AM
+Calculate FM modulation index, Carson's rule bandwidth, and SNR improvement over AM.
+Determine Bessel bandwidth for FM transmitter design.
+Free, instant results.

 Oversampling & Noise Shaping

-Calculate SNR improvement from oversampling and noise shaping for sigma-delta ADCs, including effective bits gained from higher OSR
+Calculate SNR improvement from oversampling and noise shaping for sigma-delta ADCs.
+Determine effective bits gained from higher OSR.
+Free, instant results.

 Filter Order Calculator

-Calculate minimum filter order for Butterworth, Chebyshev, and elliptic (Cauer) low-pass filters given passband ripple and stopband attenuation requirements
+Calculate minimum filter order for Butterworth, Chebyshev, and elliptic designs.
+Determine order from passband ripple and stopband attenuation specs.
+Free, instant results.

 PLL Loop Filter